-Compass Physio was set up by Colin Phillips in Oct 2016 to provide Chartered Physiotherapy services to the people of Castlecomer and the surrounding area.
+Compass Physio was formed in October 2016 to provide Chartered Physiotherapy services to the people of Castlecomer and in July 2018 extended to Enfield.
 We cover all major health insurance companies and work in closely with other health professionals such as GP’s, dietitians, occupational therapists and sports masseurs.

 Colin’s undergraduate studies began with a 2 year Certificate in Applied physiology and Health Science in Carlow, Ireland.
 Following this he went on to study a further 3 year Honours Physiotherapy Degree programme at the University of Liverpool in England.
 He is always keen to undertake postgraduate study and expand his knowledge base to improve his expertise.

 Colin’s main area of expertise and experience is musculoskeletal physiotherapy with a particular interest in the diagnosis, management and prevention of acute sports injuries.
 He uses a variety of different treatment techniques including, deep tissue massage, manipulation, acupuncture, Kinesio Taping and of course exercise prescription.